DomRuff/OnMa-RestAPI/README.md

 ### Example DTOs

 An example of how Requests and Responses are used in the service classes, rather than relying on the original mode.
-Full DTO classes can be found in the `DTO` folder.
+Full DTO classes can be found in the `dto` package.

 UserRequest DTO
 ```java